SF-WDI-LABS/js-data-types/README.md

 The most important things to practice right now are:

-- getting and setting values from within complex structures that include nested arrays and objects.
+- getting and setting values from within complex structures that include nested arrays and strings.
 - learning to read documentation.

 ### Resources